 Choosing the right caulk is crucial for maintaining a watertight and mould-free shower.
 Silicone caulk is the best option for high-humidity areas due to its durability and waterproof properties, while latex caulk is easier to apply but less long-lasting.

-Key features to look for in shower caulk include mould resistance, colour options, and packaging types.
-To apply caulk, remove old caulk, clean the surface, apply a consistent bead, smooth it, and allow it to dry.
+Key features in shower caulk include mould resistance, colour options, and packaging types.
+To apply caulk, remove the old caulk, clean the surface, apply a consistent bead, smooth it, and allow it to dry.

-Specialized caulks like waterproof or all-weather options provide extra protection.
+Specialised caulks, such as waterproof or all-weather options, provide extra protection.
 Maintenance includes regular inspections and cleaning to ensure your shower remains well-sealed and functional.

 Proper caulking prevents moisture, air, and dirt from seeping into gaps between surfaces.
-This helps in maintaining the integrity of your shower area, keeping water from leaking into places where it can cause damage.
+This helps maintain the integrity of your shower area, keeping water from leaking into places where it can cause damage.

-A well-sealed shower ensures that mould, mildew, and other moisture-related issues don’t become a problem.
+A well-sealed shower ensures that mould, mildew, and other moisture-related issues are not problematic.

 Caulks are available in various formulations, each suited for different conditions.
-The most common caulks for showers are latex and silicone caulks.
+The most common caulk for showers are latex and silicone caulks.
 Knowing which type to use is key to ensuring long-lasting protection.

-- Durability: Silicone caulk is renowned for its long-lasting properties, often holding up for 40 years or more.
+- Durability: Silicone caulk is renowned for its long-lasting properties, often lasting 40 years or more.

 - Waterproofing: Its waterproof nature makes it ideal for areas with high humidity, like bathrooms and kitchens.